5 Signs You Need a Couples Therapy

 Forgive and forget.
 It’s easier said than done.
 Many couples fight over same issues again and again in disagreements.
 Whether it’s about broken trust or finances if any matter is not being effectively resolved, seeking professional help might be the only way to work out a recurring issue.
 In order to save many years of trouble down the road, we recommend you to opt for a couples therapy.

-It really does not matter whether you have sex three times a day or three times a year, as long as you both are happy.
+It really does not matter whether you make love three times a day or three times a year, as long as you both are happy.
 However, if you observe a considerable loss of intimacy or a sudden increase, it’s an indication to invest time and energy into your relationship.
 While, it’s normal for couples in long term relationships to get in a rut, especially in the bedroom, significant change is a definite call for a couples therapy.

 If there has been a traumatic event in your life, such as an affair or a death in the family, and one partner cannot let go the past, it might be a good idea to talk to a neutral third party.
 Also, couples therapy is a great way to plan ahead for the future.
 For instance, if you are planning a child or considering a long distance relationship, seeking help before going through the transition will help you anticipate the issues and plan accordingly.